sushmithaJeyaraj33/SQL_Training/README_Day3_Complex_Data_Representation_Analysis.md

 The `ANY()` operator checks whether the specified value matches **any element** within the ARRAY.

-This query produces the same result as the previous query but uses a different PostgreSQL syntax.
-It is commonly used when checking whether a single value exists inside an ARRAY.

 ---

-### Why This Step?

-The assignment requires:

 > **Find patents where a specific inventor is associated with the patent.**